openforis/sepal_ui/docs/source/widgets/password.rst

     password.v_model

     # will be thown when v_model change (but it will be dangerous to print it ;-)
-    password.observe(lambda change: print(change['new']))
+    password.observe(lambda change: print(change['new']), 'v_model')

-    # bin the value to a io object using an Alert widget.
+    # bind the value to a io object using an Alert widget.
 As it's a password use the secret or non verbose option.
     sw.Alert().bind(password, io, 'password_attr', secret = True)
     sw.Alert().bind(password, io, 'password_attr', verbose =False)